joedolson/my-calendar/src/readme.txt

 Visit [Wordpress Translations](https://translate.wordpress.org/projects/wp-plugins/my-calendar) to check progress or contribute to your language.

-Translating my plug-ins is always appreciated.
+Translating my plugins is always appreciated.
 Visit <a href="https://translate.wordpress.org/projects/wp-plugins/my-calendar">WordPress translations</a> to help get your language to 100%!

 == Installation ==